sztupy/doclusterdemo/terraform/1/README.md

 Once finished, you can decomission your servers using `terraform destroy`.
 To check what it will do simply use `terraform plan --destroy`.

-Once finished, continue with the [next step](../2), or you cn read more about the details.
+Once finished, continue with the [next step](../2), or you can read more about the details.

 Details